 Consider Where to Visit

 Covid-19 has impacted countries across the globe, with some reaching the peak earlier than others.
 It’s fair to assume that the countries that have already seen a peak in cases will be the ones to see restrictions listed first.
 So, rather than looking at a trip to Southeast Africa, or Asia, for example, it may be better to consider traveling to somewhere in Europe, or even somewhere in your own country.
 Many travelers may prefer to enjoy the safety of home, with road trips and staycations a great option for many.
 This doesn’t mean you can’t enjoy a warmer climate, though.
-There’s no reason those living in Seattle, Washington can’t take a long, leisurely road trip down to Florida.
+There’s no reason those living in Seattle, Washington can’t take a long, leisurely road trip down to Florida or Tucson AZ.
 Just make sure to factor in the time change to your sleeping schedule and have a plan for if you need to return home early.

 Focus on Value